kiwicom/konfetti/README.md

 ## Quickstart

-To use `kwonfig` you need to define:
+To use `konfetti` you need to define:

 - configuration variables in a module or a class;
 - an access point;